bitrix24/b24restdocs/api-reference/calendar/index.md

 > Scope: [`calendar`](../scopes/permissions.md)
 >
-> Who can execute the method: depending on the method
+> Who can execute the method: depends on the method

 #|
 || **Method** | **Description** ||